QuantEcon/lecture-source-jl/rst_files/time_series_models/lu_tricks.rst

 In this lecture and a companion lecture :doc:`Classical Filtering with Linear Algebra<classical_filtering>`, we study the classical theory of linear-quadratic (LQ) optimal control problems.

-The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, :doc:`Linear Quadratic Dynamic Programming Problems<lqcontrol>` and :doc:`A First Look at the Kalman Filter<kalman>`
+The classical approach does not use the two closely related methods -- dynamic programming and  Kalman filtering -- that we describe in other lectures, namely, :doc:`Linear Quadratic Dynamic Programming Problems <../dynamic_programming/lqcontrol>` and :doc:`A First Look at the Kalman Filter <../tools_and_techniques/kalman>`

 Instead they use either